UstDoesTech/ust-blog/content/posts/data mesh/data-mesh-deep-dive/index.md

 This approach doesn't scale very well, even though the underpining technology has made vast improvements to alleviate, or even mask, the impact of poor scalability.
 Even approaches that use metadata and configuration to automatically perform the bulk of the data process still end up falling foul of the same issue: scalability.

 However, I'm not referring to platform scalability, as most cloud platforms scale incredibly well both in terms of storage and compute scaling.
-The scalability issues I'm referring to are several points: a constantly changing data landscape (just think of all the different tools there are to work with data); a huge increase in data sources and volumes; a huge increase in demand for quality and usable data in organisations; huge increase in data use cases, coupled with diverse requirements for transformating and processing those use cases, and the need for organisations to respond quickly to change.
+The scalability issues I'm referring to are several points: a constantly changing data landscape (just think of all the different tools there are to work with data); a huge increase in data sources and volumes; a huge increase in demand for quality and usable data in organisations; huge increase in data use cases, coupled with diverse requirements for transformation and processing those use cases, and the need for organisations to respond quickly to change.

 In a traditional analytical architecture (whether it's a Data Warehouse, Data Lake, Data Hub or Lakehouse) the closer processes get to serving data from a central data repository, more dataset dependencies are introduced and the throughput becomes less.